Skip to main content

 Choose busy vendors with high turnover and hot food

-Street food is integral to Myanmar culture.
-Select vendors with many local customers where food is freshly prepared and served hot.
-Yangon's 19th Street BBQ and market stalls maintain good standards.
+Street food runs through everyday life in Myanmar.
+Pick stalls with a steady local crowd, where food is cooked to order and served hot.
+Yangon's 19th Street BBQ and the market stalls keep good standards.

 MEDIUM